 The Laboratory consists of three buildings.
 Research, office space and a computer lab are located in the 19,000 square-foot, two-floor research wing.
 The wing features a flowing seawater system with a direct input of ocean water.
-The southern portion of the new Water Sciences Building provides space for three additional offices, a synoptic collection of Micronesian marine organisms (966 ft^2), a molecular genetics laboratory, and a confocal microscope room.
-The 3,264 ft^2 technical wing provides workshop facilities and maintenance and storage space for routine research instrumentation, boats and diving gear.
+The southern portion of the new Water Sciences Building provides space for three additional offices, a synoptic collection of Micronesian marine organisms (966 ft2), a molecular genetics laboratory, and a confocal microscope room.
+The 3,264 ft2 technical wing provides workshop facilities and maintenance and storage space for routine research instrumentation, boats and diving gear.
 A broad range of laboratory and field equipment is available.
 Housing facilities for visiting scientists are available.

-RICHARD F. TAITANO MICRONESIAN AREA RESEARCH CENTER (RFT MARC) Dr. Dirk Ballendorf, Director; Ph: (671) 735-2154; FAX: (671) 734-7403;
+RICHARD F. TAITANO MICRONESIAN AREA RESEARCH CENTER (RFT MARC)

-E-mail: ballendo@uog9.uog.edu
+Dr. John A. Peterson, Director; Ph: (671) 735-2153; FAX: (671) 734-7403; E-mail: japeterson@uguam.uog.edu